 Providing access to our DKMS donors is only one of our tasks.
 Another responsibility we take on is to help patients and transplant centers in countries without a national bone marrow donor registry or with limited infrastructure.
 In these countries, transplant centers experience difficulties in getting access to unrelated donors – whether DKMS or non-DKMS.

-We are currently supporting around 50 transplant centers in India, four transplant centers in Chile and some transplant centers in South Africa in their search for matching donors for their patients.
+We currently support transplant centers in India, Chile, South Africa and Colombia in their search for unrelated donors or cord blood units for their patients.
 To identify the best match, we search in both the DKMS and the worldwide donor pool of all international registries hosted by the World Marrow Donor Association.
 Our experienced search coordinators assist transplant centers with the worldwide donor search and donor selection process as well as with donor requests.

 We collaborate internationally with registries and transplant centers to ensure access to donors across international borders, providing a consistent and quality-based service to all our partners at every step of the journey to transplantation.